JanBeh/neumond/README.md

-    continuation object needs to be called after an effect handler returned, it needs to be made persistent with the **`resume:persistent()`** method and can later be called or discontinued with **`resume:discontinue()`** (which closes all to-be-closed variables of the action).
+    continuation object needs to be called after an effect handler returned, it needs to be made persistent with the **`resume:persistent()`** method and can later be called or discontinued with **`resume:discontinue()`** (which closes all to-be-closed variables of the action). `effect.handle` returns the return values of the action function or the return values of the first invoked handler; return values of later invoked handlers or of the resumed action are returned by the corresponding `resume` calls.

   * **`effect.auto_traceback(action, ...)`** calls the `action` function with
     given arguments and ensures that thrown error objects are automatically